Chapter 21:

 Inês looked back.
 Jin was sitting on the floor, his hands on his knees.

-There was another blinding blue flash.
+After a moment of stillness, there came another blue flash; abrupt and stunning.
 Lu materialized a meter away from Inês.
 She had been crying also.

 She fell into her arms, hugging and sobbing in a mix of what Inês imagined to be sadness and relief.